chezzycheddars/yixuan-sun-portfolio/minecraft-aframe-game/README.md

 - WASD keys to move.
 - The circle in the middle of your screen is used to click, not your actual mouse cursor.

 Thank you for checking this out and playing!
-This project is by far my favorite and is the first project I created that has gotten me completely hooked into coding.
+This project is by far my favorite and is the first project I created that has gotten me completely hooked on coding.